In a Nutshell

 Split Panes

-Split your terminal view side-by-side.
-Run your build in one pane while tailing logs in another - without leaving a single Obsidian window.
+Open terminals in separate panes of your Obsidian window.
+Open one terminal in a tab to the right, or split it into a new pane - run your build in one pane while tailing logs in another, without leaving a single Obsidian window.

 Full Interactive Shell